haxsaw/hikaru/docs/app.rst

                  ns=Namespace(metadata=ObjectMeta(name="example_ns")
                  )

-Operationally this is fine, but puts significant responsibiltiy on the caller to ensure that the components are each configured correctly for the purpose of the app (and possibly for other conventions and standards as well).
+Operationally this is fine, but puts significant responsibility on the caller to ensure that the components are each configured correctly for the purpose of the app (and possibly for other conventions and standards as well).

 A simple way to ensure that a user of ``Example`` can always get a canonical form of the app is to provide a classmethod that